 Products may bear both the UKCA and the CE mark as long as they are compliant with both UK and EU regulations.
 Currently, the requirements for new approach goods are the same in the UK and the EU.
 Please bear in mind, however, that if EU regulatory changes occur which are not adopted by the UKCA framework, you will no longer be able to use the CE marking in the UK.

-Will UKCA marking be recognized in the EU?
+Will UKCA marking be recognised in the EU?

 UKCA marking will not be recognised on the EU market.
 Products currently requiring a CE marking will continue to require a CE marking for trade in the European Union.
-To continue selling products in the EU, producers who are based in the UK will need an authorised representative to do so.
+To continue selling products in the EU, producers who are based in the UK will need an UK Authorised Representative or UK Responsible Person to do so.

 Please note that this guidance specifically relates to manufacturers placing goods on the market in Great Britain.
-If your business is based in the UK and you would like to know more about selling products in the European Union after January 1st, 2021, contact us.
+If you need any service with regard to the UK complaince or if your business is based in the UK and you would like to know more about selling products in the European Union after January 1st, 2021, contact us.
 We are happy to help you prepare for this change.

 Find More Insights